crisperience/video-scrapers/README.md

 This is a web scraper that extracts video metadata, stores it in a database, and sends new videos to MomentsLab for analysis.

 # How It Works
-- Scrapes the latest 5 videos from the EU Commission website.
+- Scrape the latest 5 videos.
-- Checks if they are already stored in the database.
+- Check if they are already stored in the database.
-- Extracts metadata (title, date, duration, description, personalities, download link).
+- Extract metadata (title, date, duration, description, personalities, download link).
-- Saves new videos to the database.
+- Save new videos to the database.
-- Sends unanalyzed videos to MomentsLab for processing.
+- Send unanalyzed videos to MomentsLab for processing.

 # Tech Stack
 - **Programming Language:** JavaScript (Node.js)